System Security with OpenSCAP

 Audittab, and the

-Path to XCCDF Documentfield, enter the path to the XCCDF content file on the client.
+Path to XCCDF Documentfield, enter the parameters for the SCAP template and profile you want to use on the client.
 For example:

 The scan runs at the client’s next scheduled synchronization.